 The qualifying stress test rule will also apply to alternative lenders (also know as B lenders) who are governed by OSFI.
 Any federally regulated lender will have to adhere to the stress test ruling.
-This will be all mortgage lenders in Canada excluding private lenders and Credit Unions.
+This will be all mortgage lenders in Canada excluding Provincially regulated lenders such as private lenders and credit unions.